skaltman/sfquickstarts-posit/tidymodel-prediction-workflows-inside-snowflake-with-orbital/tidymodel-prediction-workflows-inside-snowflake-with-orbital.md

 > anytime the view is called.

-First, we need to construct the SQL query that we want to store in our view.
+To create this view, we first need to construct the SQL query that we want to store in the view.

 ```r
 view_sql <-